Pod mutations

 Common issues

-1. Mutations not applying: Verify the object filters match your pods and the controller is running
+1. Mutations not applying: Verify the object filters match your pods, and the controller is running

 2. Configuration conflicts: Check for conflicting mutations targeting the same pods